Electra complex: Poetry

 American poet Sylvia Plath (1932–1963) acknowledged that the poem Daddy (1962) is about a woman, afflicted with an unresolved Electra complex, who conflates her dead father and derelict husband in dealing with having been emotionally abandoned.
 Her biographers noted a psychologic irony about the life of the poet Plath: she knew her father for only eight years, before he died; she knew her husband for eight years, before she killed herself.
 Her husband was her substitute father, psychosexually apparent when she addresses him (the husband) as the "vampire father" haunting her since his death.
 In conflating father and husband as one man, Sylvia Plath indicates their emotional equality in her life; the unresolved Electra complex.

 Music

 On their self-titled album, the alternative music group Ludo have a song titled, "Electra's Complex".

 Welsh singer Marina and The Diamonds released her sophomore album Electra Heart in 2012, with themes revolving around the Electra complex.

 In 2021, electronic musician Arca released Electra Rex as a preview for her album Kick iii.
 The song is a combination of the Electra complex and Oedipus complex in "a nonbinary psychosexual narrative".

 Criticism

 Because of their similarity, the Electra complex is exposed to much of the criticism that the Oedipus complex has faced, including a lack of empirical evidence and an apparent inapplicability to single parent or same-sex parent households.
-In addition, it was later rejected by Freud himself, and some of its implications are regarded as sexist toward women.
+In addition, it was later rejected by Freud himself, and some of its implications are regarded as sexist towards women.